Skip to content

 Photo of Ashish Jain Ashish Jain

-Partner in the Real Estate Practice at the Delhi office of Cyril Amarchand Mangaldas.
-Ashish has over eleven years of experience in the Real Estate Sector.
+Partner in the Real Estate Practice at the Noida office of Cyril Amarchand Mangaldas.
+Ashish has over seventeen years of experience in the Real Estate Sector.
 His areas of work within the sector extend to conveyancing, development of mixed used projects, redevelopment projects, warehouse and logistics, retail and hospitality.
 In addition to the above, he also advises on real estate aspects of corporate and financing transactions in sectors such as construction and development, special economic zones, power, cement, and many more.
 He can be reached at ashish.jain@cyrilshroff.com

 Show more Show less